 One of the most common issues students face is navigating how to recover from burnout.
-Burnout is a state of emotional, physical, and mental exhaustion caused by excessive and prolonged stress.
-It happens when you feel overwhelmed, emotionally drained, and unable to meet constant demands.
-When you burn out, you can’t find meaning in your work anymore, which causes frustration and leads you to lash out at others or isolate yourself.
+Burnout is a state of emotional, physical, and mental exhaustion caused by excessive and prolonged stress; often, it happens when you feel overwhelmed, emotionally drained, and unable to meet constant demands.
+When you’re burned out, it may feel tough to find meaning in your work or daily activities, which can lead to frustration, isolation, and even anxiety or depression.

 - Don’t ignore the situation

-“Don’t compare the number of things you’re juggling to others when you begin to burn out,” Lopez says.
+“Don’t compare the number of things you’re juggling to others when you begin to burn out,” she tells Her Campus.
 “You aren’t being overdramatic; you aren’t lazy.
-You are tired.
-And you deserve rest.”
+You are tired, and you deserve rest.”

 - Seek help

 Asking for help can be intimidating, but it is crucial to lean on others if you want to get better.
-If you’re feeling overwhelmed, speak to a therapist about any past trauma that may be getting in the way of your healing.
+If you’re feeling overwhelmed, speak to a therapist about your experience or any past trauma that may be getting in the way of your healing.
 Ask an academic adviser for strategies to tackle your work more efficiently.
-Go to your friends to plan some fun activities.
+Plan some fun activities with your friends.
 Turn to your family for support and reassurance.
 You’re not alone in this, but people can only help if they know what’s going on.

 Hessann Farooqi, a student at Boston University, says that professional help can be a tremendous step in the right direction.
-“Especially if your burnout is the result of larger mental health issues, it’s important to get professional help,” Farooqi says.
-“This often is really scary and uncomfortable, not to mention logistically and financially difficult.
-But true help will ensure you can meaningfully overcome your problems, instead of papering over them.”
+“Especially if your burnout is the result of larger mental health issues, it’s important to get professional help,” Farooqi tells Her Campus.
+“This is often really scary and uncomfortable — not to mention logistically and financially difficult.
+But true help will ensure you can meaningfully overcome your problems, instead of [overlooking] them.”

 When Lopez started to feel the effects of burnout, she initially struggled to reach out for help, as she thought that the problem stemmed from a personal lack of ability.

 - Lighten your workload

-We’re often encouraged to take on more work than we can handle in college.
-Taking five classes or being a leader in multiple clubs will earn you praise and opportunities.
-It can be tempting to give into hustle culture, especially if you don’t already feel confident about your abilities and worth.
+In school, we’re often encouraged to take on more work than we can handle.
+Taking five classes or being a leader in multiple clubs can earn you praise and opportunities, which feels good; however, it can be tempting to give into hustle culture, especially if you don’t feel very confident in your abilities and worth.

 While valuing success can be a good thing, you also need to set aside time for yourself to decompress and reduce stress.
 Drop time-consuming commitments that don’t fulfill you anymore.
 If it’s just another box in your overwhelming Google Calendar, let it go.
 That club you signed up for whose meetings bore you?
 Out of the way.
 And don’t take on any additional work or projects!
 This is the time to practice saying “no, thank you,” and move on without guilt.

-“The answer to burnout is to do less,” Farooqi says.
+“The answer to burnout is to do less,” Farooqi tells Her Campus.
 “This may be contrary to the culture of constant productivity in our society.
 But it’s always better to do a few things well, rather than a lot of things poorly.”

 Another great way to combat the effects of burnout is to download a free meditation app or learn how to get started online.
 Mindfulness (present-moment awareness) and meditation can help you feel more at home in your body and learn to appreciate the feeling of being, rather than simply doing.
 Being more mindful doesn’t have to be extravagant, either; when studying from home, cook in between classes as a way to break up your day.
-Baking your favorite food can be a great stress-relieving activity while making a healthy smoothie can give you the fresh energy boost you need mid-afternoon.
-Finally, sleep seven to nine hours a night to recover from any past fatigue and give yourself the energy you need to get through every day.
+Baking your favorite food can be a great stress-relieving activity while making a yummy smoothie can give you the fresh energy boost you need mid-afternoon.
+Finally, make sure to sleep seven to nine hours a night to recover from any past fatigue and give yourself the energy you need to get through every day.

-“It can be tempting, especially in the lead-up to final exams, to set ambitious goals to thoroughly review every single chapter of the semester in every single class,” Farooqi says.
+“It can be tempting, especially in the lead-up to final exams, to set ambitious goals to thoroughly review every single chapter of the semester in every single class,” Farooqi tells Her Campus.
 “However, constantly setting goals, failing to meet them, then feeling bad about it is a recipe for continued burnout, not improvement.”
 So, if you have a lot on your plate, take a minute to prioritize.
 There are many task management systems for you to try out, depending on what you need.

 In a constantly-connected world, sometimes, it can help to go offline for a bit and let your mind and attention span rest.
-Take a break from screen time whenever possible, and to avoid getting distracted by upsetting news or stressful reminders, turn off notifications or your devices altogether when you’re trying to focus on school or work.
-And put your phone on “do not disturb” when you want to get cozy and relax at night.
-No email notifications should disrupt your favorite Netflix show.
-You can also uninstall all apps on your phone that let you scroll forever, like Facebook, Instagram, and LinkedIn, or set up screen time management so that you can stay in check throughout the week.
+Take a break from screen time whenever possible, and to avoid getting distracted by upsetting news or stressful reminders, turn off notifications or your devices — especially when you’re trying to focus on school or work.
+Put your phone on “do not disturb” when you want to get cozy and relax at night.
+After all, who wants email notifications disrupting your favorite Netflix show?
+You can also uninstall apps on your phone that let you scroll forever, like Facebook, Instagram, and LinkedIn, or set up screen time management so that you can stay in check throughout the week.

 If you’re feeling burned out, it may seem like you have no time for hanging out with friends or finding community on campus.
-You may be left to make friends with people in your classes, and while some professors will assign you to “course buddies” at the beginning of the semester and ask you to keep in touch with them as you work through assignments.
-Others may not, and it’s up to you to make the first move.
+You may be left to make friends with people in your classes, and while some professors will assign you to “course buddies” at the beginning of the semester (and ask you to keep in touch as you work through assignments), others may not, and it’s up to you to make the first move.

-When on Zoom, use the chat function or take advantage of breakout rooms to ask someone who looks approachable and friendly.
+When on Zoom, use the chat function or take advantage of breakout rooms to chat with someone who looks approachable and friendly.
 Ask for their number or social media and offer to study together.
 You can host Zoom study sessions and grab a coffee on campus (socially distanced, of course) to tackle stressful projects together and make virtual or hybrid learning less taxing.
 Having a community in college — even if it’s just a friend or two from your English class — can help you feel less alone when things get challenging.

 - Rediscover your hobbies